 Our Analysis and Test Results

-To judge the proficiency of these products and score their performance, we bought the best juicers currently available and tested them side-by-side.
-We evaluated each juicer in five weighted rating metrics, with the performance of the Cuisinart Juice Extractor described in the sections below.
+To judge the proficiency of these juicers and score their performance, we bought the best juicers currently available and tested them side-by-side.
+We evaluated each option in five weighted rating metrics, with the Cuisinart Juice Extractor's performance described below.

 We used a trio of different juice recipes to judge the performance of each product, evaluating the texture, thickness, and taste produced for each one.
 As mentioned above, the Juice Extractor delivered an excellent performance in this metric.